UltraEngine/Documentation/CPP/Script.md

 ## Exposing C++ classes to Lua

 Ultra Engine uses the [sol2](https://github.com/ThePhD/sol2) library to expose C++ classes and functions to Lua.
+It's most convenient to add a static function to each class you want to expose to Lua, called BindClass:
 ```c++
 class Monster
 {